-Last week, I met with Robin Edwards, Administrator of the Legal Hiring Unit, and Nicole Cabezas Lamb, NDLS 2013, Assistant District Attorney and mentor, in Notre Dame’s Mentorship Program to discuss the 570 attorney office.
+Back in 2016, I met with Robin Edwards, Administrator of the Legal Hiring Unit, and Nicole Cabezas Lamb, NDLS 2013, Assistant District Attorney and mentor, in Notre Dame’s Mentorship Program to discuss the 570 attorney office.

 Life as an Assistant District Attorney

 Nicole Cabezas Lamb, NDLS 2013, has been at the New York County DA’s office for three years and loves it.
 In her words “she would stay here forever.
 The people are awesome.”